 International secondary school

 As pupils progress to Key Stage 3, they enter the international secondary school where they will continue to study the English National Curriculum with the addition of Mandarin.
+We also increase the amount of specialist teaching to ensure that students are stretched and challenged by experts in their subjects.

 In Year 10, pupils choose subjects to study at IGCSE (International General Certificate of Secondary Education) level.
 The following subjects are compulsory: